RayYen6967/ARC_Capstone/README.md

 # ARC_Capstone

+Airlines Reporting Corporation (ARC) accelerates growth for the travel industry and serves for its cooporated travel agencies and partnered airlines.
+Understanding future air travel is always a crucial issue for ARC as they wish to provide better settlement services and data solutions.
+This project aims to forecast the direct booking from airlines during 2022-2024 to help ARC understand the big picture of post-covid air travel and come up with successful business strategies in advance.

+● Research Questions for the project:

 What is the expected number of air tickets booked directly with Airlines (i.e. airline website) for the remainder of 2022 through the end of 2024?

-● About Airlines Reporting Corporation (ARC)

-ARC accelerates growth for the travel industry and stakeholders who rely on travel analytics by delivering flexible distribution services, innovative financial solutions, and forward-looking travel data.

-● Business Problem:

-An increase in direct booking from airlines will bring about a negative revenue impact to both ARC itself and the cooperated travel agencies.

-● Project Objective:
+● Data:

-Forecast the direct booking from airlines during
-2022 - 2024 to help ARC understand the big
-picture of post-covid air travel and come up with successful business strategies in advance.
+ARC historical air ticketing data for US agencies, airline direct transactions (where available and permitted based on data sharing rules), along with non-US agency transactions (as permitted).
+Data is aggregated where required for use as well as anonymized (if needed) to adhere with data sharing rules.